 - 8.1.
 It is proposed that the current investment framework is continued in the next quarter.
-Investments will continue to be placed with the institutions where their ratings are consistent with the Council's approved criteria and their access to the UK Government's Credit Guarantee Scheme is continued. - 8.2.
-We will continue to work with our Treasury Advisers, Arlingclose, to ensure we gain all information available on counterparties before any investments are made. - 8.3.
-Consultation has recently closed on proposed Investment Regulations for Scotland.
-These regulations will allow Local Authorities to undertake a wider range of investments.
-Any form of investment will be made legal through the regulations (including shares, property, money market accounts) however all planned investments must be reported to Committee a part of an annual Investment Strategy. - 8.4.
-The results of the consultation, and the date the subsequent Regulations will be effective from has still to be announced.
-Further updates will be made to this Committee as they become available.
+Investments will continue to be placed with the institutions where their ratings are consistent with the Council's approved criteria and their access to the UK Government's Credit Guarantee Scheme is continued.
+Investments will also continue to be placed with the DMO and other local authorities. - 8.2.
+Until this year's Prudential Borrowing is taken, deposit levels will remain low. - 8.3.
+We will continue to work with our Treasury Advisers, Arlingclose, to ensure we gain all information available on counterparties before any investments are made.